wengkee/MLOps/minio/readme.md

 ## Prerequisite
 * Install `kubectl` and `oc` CLI
-* Logged in to the OpenShift cluster
+* Login to the OpenShift cluster

 ## Instructions
 * Install MinIO using kubectl with Kustomize